FOD-UNOmaha/FOD-data/README.md

 ## Expansion Directions
 This dataset was designed to be easily expanded (as needed) using a command-line tool developed specifically for this dataset.
 This tool and step-by-step directions will be released soon, alongside a detailed paper explaining this dataset and future theories for it's use.
 Instructions will be clearly explained in this section, and the open-source expansion tool will be located in a seperate github repository.

+# Download Instructions
+This dataset is too large to be stored directly on github.
+The dataset is about ~3.8 gigabytes, so google will give you a warning when attempting to install the '.zip file'.
+Therefore, the dataset is stored on google drive, and can be downloaded [here](https://docs.google.com/uc?export=download&id=1wkw1sINcNPRGzXg_vw212Hsi4INB7UrN).

 # Links
 CVAT Link - https://github.com/openvinotoolkit/cvat